tsedio/tsed-vitepress-theme/docs/tutorials/passport.md

 ### UserInfo
 By default, Ts.ED uses a UserInfo model to serialize and deserialize users in sessions:
-By default Ts.ED use a UserInfo model to serialize and deserialize user in session:

 ```typescript
 import {Format, Property} from "@tsed/schema";